sf-wdi-18/notes/projects/project_1.md

 * Integrate **Object Oriented Programming** design patterns
 * Use **jQuery**
-* Abide to the **separation of concerns** principle with different HTML, CSS, & JavaScript files
+* Abide by the **separation of concerns** principle with different HTML, CSS, & JavaScript files
 * **Make it beautiful!**
 * Stick with the **KISS**(Keep It Simple Stupid)and **DRY**(Don’t Repeat Yourself) principles
-* Save your work to **a public Github repository** and commit frequently!
+* Include  **a public Github repository** with frequent commits and helpful commit messages!
+* Have useful documentation that you or other developers can reference later.

 ---